MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-using-rsa.md

 ### Configure SharePoint OIDC with RSA public keys manually

-When manually creating or setting up the `SPTrustedIdentityTokenIssuer` for RSA public keys, you must specify a new `-PublicKey` parameter. while running the `New-SPTrustedIdentityTokenIssuer` or `Set-SPTrustedIdentityTokenIssuer` cmdlets to define the RSA public key modulus and exponent.
+When manually creating or setting up the `SPTrustedIdentityTokenIssuer` for RSA public keys, you must specify a new `-PublicKey` parameter while running the `New-SPTrustedIdentityTokenIssuer` or `Set-SPTrustedIdentityTokenIssuer` cmdlets to define the RSA public key modulus and exponent.

 #### New-SPTrustedIdentityTokenIssuer